bseth99/sandbox/projects/animate/index.md

 ---
 layout: page
-title: jQuery - Building Non-Linear Path Animations
+title: Exploring Non-Linear Path Animations
 group: projects
 ---
 {% include JB/setup %}

-The project has various demos designed to explore building components to support a custom animation extention for jQuery to provide non-linear path animations.
+The project has various demos designed to explore building components to support a custom animations with various animation engines over large sets of elements on non-linear paths.

 You can read more about this these tests [on my blog]({{ site.blog_url}}).